 Here at MaastrichtMBA, we love our alumni and enjoy staying in touch.
-We recently spoke with alumnus Rob Jansen; we recalled his time at MaastrichtMBA’s Executive MBA and discussed his current life.
+We recently spoke with alumnus Rob Jansen; we recalled his time at MaastrichtMBA’s On-Campus track and discussed his current life.

 After pursuing technical certifications for many years, I wanted to learn more about leadership and doing business.
 An MBA program includes all of that and more, so I decided to go for it.

 Several MBA programs required to follow weekly classes, often on Friday and Saturday.
 Because that is hard to combine with work and family, it was not a good option for me.
 I also did not want to do a full online MBA program.
 The MaastrichtMBA programme provides the best of both worlds.
 It includes four in class weeks in one year, so that you can meet with fellow students, combined with self-study.
 What I also liked was the international character, the option to skip modules in case it would be necessary, the problem based learning approach, and the fact that Maastricht is a beautiful city not too far away from where I live.